 - Security (for all locations), 360 Choate Avenue., (716) 827-2500

 In addition to these disclosure/reporting options, Reporting Individuals also have the right:

 - To file a criminal complaint with local law enforcement and/or state police:

 (716) 851-4444, 74 Franklin Street Buffalo, NY 14202

 (716) 683-2800, 525 Pavement Rd., Lancaster, NY 14086

 - State police 24-hour hotline to report sexual assault on a NY college campus:

-- Policy #124: Sexual Misconduct, Dating Violence, Domestic Violence & Stalking
+- Policy #124: Policy Against Sexual Violence, Dating Violence, Domestic Violence & Stalking

 - Policy #329: Transcript Notations and Appeal Policy for Crimes of Violence